 After the massive success of the first Deadpool, it was only natural that there would be a sequel.
-This time around, instead of Tim Miller directing, David Leitch of John Wick and Atomic Blonde fame is brought in.
-Most of the original cast returns, as well as some new additions.
-The same writers are brought in as well, in addition to Reynolds being a cowriter.
-With this being a sequel to such a hugely successful and well-loved superhero romp like Deadpool, the filmmakers definitely had to step up their game to make a sequel that could stack up with the original.
-There was a ton of hype surrounding this film, between the teaser trailers, the announcement of Josh Brolin as Cable, and even a small teaser being shown in front of Logan.
-However, there were also some less-than-desirable things that happened behind the scenes, including Miller, Gina Carano, and composer Junkie XL leaving, as well as stuntwoman Joi Harris unfortunately dying performing a motorcycle stunt.
-Of course, there’s no way it could be better than the first as is often the case with sequels, but could this movie match the quality of the first one?
+This time around, David Leitch of John Wick and Atomic Blonde fame is brought in instead of Tim Miller directing—most of the original cast returns and some new additions.
+The same writers are also brought in, besides Reynolds being a co-writer.
+With this being a sequel to a hugely successful and well-loved superhero romp like Deadpool, the filmmakers had to step up their game to make a sequel that could stack up with the original.
+There was a ton of hype surrounding this film, between the teaser trailers, the announcement of Josh Brolin as Cable, and even a tiny teaser shown in front of Logan.
+However, some less-than-desirable things happened behind the scenes, including Miller, Gina Carano, and composer Junkie XL leaving, as well as stuntwoman Joi Harris unfortunately dying performing a motorcycle stunt.
+Of course, there’s no way it could be better than the first, as is often the case with sequels, but could this movie match the quality of the first one?
 In a word……YES, they certainly did!

 %